Transround/NativerSDK/README.md

 #### Installation using Eclipse

-The following is a brief overview of how to integrate the Nativer SDK into your app using the Eclipse development environment.

 For detailed step-by-step instructions how to integrate Nativer SDK into your app please check our wiki about [How to integrate Nativer SDK](https://github.com/Transround/NativerSDK/wiki/How-to-integrate-Nativer-SDK).
 Then visit our [Nativer Developer Self Service site] (http://developer.nativer.com/) for further instructions.